canonical/data-science-stack/docs/explanation/dss-arch.rst

 ^^^^^^

-`MLflow <https://ubuntu.com/blog/what-is-mlflow>`_ operates in `local mode <https://mlflow.org/docs/latest/tracking.html#other-configuration-with-mlflow-tracking-server>`_, meaning that metadata and artifacts are, by default, stored in a local directory.
+`MLflow <https://ubuntu.com/blog/what-is-mlflow>`_ operates in `local mode <https://mlflow.org/docs/latest/tracking.html#other-configuration-with-mlflow-tracking-server>`_, meaning that metadata and artefacts are, by default, stored in a local directory.

 This local directory is backed by a persistent volume, mounted to a Hostpath directory of the MLflow Pod.
 The persistent volume can be found in the directory `/mlruns`.